DingXiaoH/ACNet/README.md

 # ACNet (ICCV-2019)

-ACNet V2 will be released in about a month.
-Higher performance and still no inference-time costs.
-Will update this whole repo.
+ACNet v2 (Diverse Branch Block, DBB): [Diverse Branch Block: Building a Convolution as an Inception-like Unit](https://arxiv.org/abs/2103.13425).

+DBB (CVPR 2021) is a CNN component with higher performance than ACB and still no inference-time costs.
+Sometimes I call it ACNet v2 because "DBB" is 2 bits larger than "ACB" in ASCII (lol).

+I would suggest you check the repo of DBB (https://github.com/DingXiaoH/DiverseBranchBlock).
+It also has an implementation of ACNet.

 News:
 1. Zhang et al. used our ACB in their model [ACFD](https://arxiv.org/abs/2007.00899), which won the **1st place** in IJCAI 2020 iCartoon Face Challenge (Detection Track).
 Congratulations!